newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

   * Note: there are 2 healthcare CDS registrations: healthcare-1-cds and healthcare-2-cds

   * The content has been reviewed in the Google doc and is ready for another CMS review and/or publishing

+  * Reviewed by Regina 7.1, ready to publish after making the following change: move these sentences below all the application requirements bullets in its own paragraph: "Email your completed CDS application to CDS@dca.njoag.gov.
+The New Jersey Drug Control Unit (NJ DCU) will send you an invoice to pay your fee online."
 id: "healthcare-1-cds "
 filename: "healthcare-1-cds "
 displayname: healthcare-1-cds